apache/spark/docs/tutorial.rst

 .. code:: python

-    from flux.operators import MySqlOperator
+    from airflow.operators import MySqlOperator
-    from flux import DAG
+    from airflow import DAG
     from datetime import datetime

     # Setting some default operator parameters